mzeiher/WP_TravelerMap/readme.txt

 This Pluigin allow the creation of travel maps with routes and point of interests.
 The points or route section can be linked with posts or media attachments.

+To place the maps within posts use the shortcode [tm_map id=""] where id is either the map id or a comma separated list of map ids to display.
+Additional parameters for the shortcode are: connectmaps="true|false" to connect the maps in the order specified in the comma separated id list and spinner="true|false" to disable the spinner to navigate through markers.

+example:
+[tm_map id="1"]
+[tm_map id="1,2" connectmaps="false"]
+[tm_map id="1,6,3 spinner="false" connectmaps="true"]

 The Plugin is build with the help of leaflet.js and some 3rd party libraries.
 The licenses of the libraries are in the appendix "3rd Party Licenses" within this readme.